riverscuomo/new-albums/README.md

 ### Local development

-The package can be installed in develop mode to allow you to make changes locally.
+The package can be installed in developement (editable) mode to allow you to make changes locally.

 Traditional: